Celebrating Progress and Continuing Our Work Together

 More in Common’s recommendations at the conclusion of the report are essential to overcoming this perception gap and institutional distrust.
 Among them, we must assume greater complexity in our fellow citizens’ beliefs about a range of issues—our shared, yet plural history included.
 We must also make space for such discussions across difference, and use concrete language in framing civics and history education, accounting for local context that is essential given the premise of local control that governs K–12 education in the country.

-These are just some of the reasons we’re so grateful for your partnership as we unite behind providing stronger K–12 civic education opportunities and building bipartisan consensus for policies like the federal Civics Secures Democracy Act and those recommended in the CivXNow State Policy Menu.
+These are just some of the reasons we’re so grateful for your partnership as we unite behind providing stronger K–12 civic education opportunities and building bipartisan consensus for policies like the federal Civics Secures Democracy Act and those recommended in the CivxNow State Policy Menu.
 This worthy pursuit of common ground in fostering the civic development of our future generations couldn’t be more important to the ongoing health and strength of our constitutional democracy.

 Yours in civics,